JuanitaJaramillo/kickstarter-analysis/README.md

 Knowing what to do with the data can pose great challenges.
 One of the major challenges that I encountered was in generating the outcomes based on goals chart in Deliverable 2.
 The application of the CountIf function is a new concept to me.
 It took multiple tries for me to be able to get the formula to generate the information that I needed.
 Once I
 ## Results and Conclusions
 #### Theater Outcomes by Launch Date
+One of the notable results of the line chart for theater outcomes based on launch date is the significant up peak in successful launches in the month of May.